 Fresh water is essential for sustaining human health, biodiversity, agriculture, and food security.
 Adsorption Desalination (AD) is one of the primary methods used to meet the global demand for fresh water in areas of natural scarcity, however, modern AD apparatuses are energy-intensive and slow.

-To address this, University of Edinburgh’s researchers have developed a new approach employing existing AD systems that can effectively operate using low-cost heat sources and results in higher purification yields.
-The Edinburgh technology has the potential to enable the broad use of AD where water desalination is required to satisfy domestic, agricultural, and industrial clean water needs at low-cost.
+To address this, the University of Edinburgh’s researchers have developed a new approach employing existing AD systems that can effectively operate using low-cost heat sources and result in higher purification yields.
+The Edinburgh technology has the potential to enable the broad use of AD where water desalination is required to satisfy domestic, agricultural, and industrial clean water needs at low cost.

 Technology Overview

-The method developed by Dr Santori and his research team focuses on operating AD devices with low-grade heat to yield up to 10-fold increase of clean water when compared with existing operational methods.
+The method developed by Dr Santori and his research team focuses on operating AD devices with low-grade heat to yield up to a 10-fold increase in clean water when compared with existing operational methods.

 This technology deploys a pressure-swing approach to facilitate water purification at low evaporation temperatures.
 The pressure-swing purification is achieved through reconfiguring the heating mechanism, flow path control, and operational mode of AD devices.
 The new pressure-swing purification cycle significantly decreases the energy input to evaporation temperatures between 40 - 50 °C reducing costs for energy sourcing.
 Temperatures of 40 - 50 °C can be easily sourced using flat collectors or solar panels, or through industrial waste heat when available.
 Implementation of this technology facilitates the production of clean, fresh water where industrial waste heat is available and/or in off-grid and remote locations.